Understanding Piles: A Complete Guide to Causes, Symptoms, and Treatment

 At-Home Relief Options

-• Fiber-rich diet: Eat more fruits, veggies, whole grains
+• Eat a fiber-rich diet: Include fruits, vegetables, and whole grains

-• Sitz baths: Soak in warm water for 10-15 minutes
+• Sitz baths: Soak the anal area in warm water for 10–15 minutes

-• Topical treatments: Use OTC creams, ointments, or wipes
+• Topical treatments: Apply over-the-counter creams, ointments, or wipes

-• Avoid straining: Don’t sit on the toilet longer than needed
+• Avoid straining: Don’t sit too long on the toilet

 Medical Treatments for Piles

-• Rubber band ligation: A band is placed around the pile to cut off blood flow
+A tiny band is placed around the pile to cut off blood flow, causing it to shrink.

-• Laser: Heat is used to destroy the tissue
+Heat energy is used to destroy swollen tissue — a quick, minimally invasive procedure.

 Eating Right to Prevent and Ease Piles